RxLaboratory/Duik/src-docs/duik/docs/rigging-tools.md

 ## Remove expressions

 Select some properties with expressions to remove the expression, but keeping their current *post-expression value* instead of the *pre-expression value* like After Effects does.

+## Get property info

+Select one property and click on this button to get some useful information about the property, like its index, its match name, its path in expressions...

+## Scriptify expression

+Select a property with an expression to convert this expression to a string easy to include in a .jsx script.
+You can just copy and paste the generated script into your own script to quickly use the expression.